toritoumi/toritoumi/README.md

 Hi, I'm @toritoumi
-I can write about python now.
+I can write python.
-I'm learning Go and C++
+I'm learning Go and C++.
-noob

 <!---
 toritoumi/toritoumi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.